echofrost38/echofrost38/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently mastering on React, Angular, Go and Nest Js, Solidity for smart contract development
+- 🌱 I’m currently mastering on React, Angular, Vue, Go and Nest Js, Solidity for smart contract development
 - 👯 I’m looking to collaborate on large scale application
 - 🤔 I’m looking for help with open source projects
-- 💬 Ask me about the React, Angular and Blockchain projects like NFT Marketplace.
+- 💬 Ask me about the React, Angular, Vue and Blockchain projects like NFT Marketplace.
 - ⚡ Fun fact: I started coding when i was 9 years old.
 </div>